ShaneWilmes/Professional-README-Generator/README.md

 npm test

 ## Usage
-Clone the repo
+Clone the repo and navigate to the folder and run commands.

 ## Contributing
-Make a pull request
+Make a pull request with comments.

 ## License